MSchultzberg/Risk-management-paper-2024/README.md

 The rnw-file contains all simulation code.
-The simulation in the main part of the paper is pre-run and save in the sim1 file.
+The simulation in the main part of the paper is pre-run and saved in the sim1 file.
 If you just want to recreate the tables, you can read the sim1 file in the cell that creates the table using xtables.